jenkinsci/acceptance-test-harness/docs/SUT-VERSIONS.md

 ### Running in pre configured plugin mode

-You can provide a war file that somehow, for example by being created by the [CWP](https://github.com/jenkinsci/custom-war-packager), contains an already pre configured set of plugins, in this case you may want to ATH to not manage plugins installations at all but only validate that the existing configured plugins are enough to run the tests.
+In some cases you may be running the ATH against a pre configured instance, for example you can provide a war file that somehow, for example by being created by the [CWP](https://github.com/jenkinsci/custom-war-packager), contains an already pre configured set of plugins, or against an existing environment by using some specific Controller.
+In this case you may want to ATH to not manage plugins installations at all but only validate that the existing configured plugins are enough to run the tests.

-You can activate this mode by adding a CONFIG file with the property `pluginEvaluationOutcome`, possible values for this property are:
+You can activate this mode with the property `pluginEvaluationOutcome`, possible values for this property are:
 * `"skipOnInvalid"` Which means the test will be skipped if the installed plugins are not enough to cover the test requisites
 * `"failOnInvalid"` Which means the test will fail if the installed plugins are not enough to cover the test requisites